-The aim of this programme is to allow graduates to obtain further postgraduate tuition in their chosen field, with particular reference to the academic and research aspects.
+The aim of this programme is to allow graduates to obtain further postgraduate education in their chosen field, with particular reference to academic and research aspects.

-The programme will be open to graduates approved by the Faculty of Medicine.
-Candidates will be permitted to enter for the MSc if they hold a primary degree in nursing or other qualification deemed equivalent by the Faculty of Medicine.
+The programme will be open to graduates approved by the Faculty of Medicine and Health Sciences.
+Candidates will be permitted to enter for the MSc if they hold a primary degree in nursing or other qualification deemed equivalent by the Faculty of Medicine and Health Sciences.